 The diversity of audiences has also affected the number of outlets for scholarly books.
 University presses publish a wide array of scholarly books aimed at other political scientists.
 However, there is also a large number of well-respected non-university academic presses that publish political science books that focus on more real-world subject matter.
 These books are scholarly in nature and useful to academics, but are also read by political practitioners, students, and educated citizens interested in politics.
 High-quality book-length scholarship in political science is published in both university and non-university presses.
+It is, however, accepted that vanity presses are not a prestigious venue of publication for political science scholars.

 1 Collins, Todd A. Christopher A. Cooper and H. Gibbs Knotts.
 2010.
 "Scholarly Productivity in Non-Ph.D.
 Departments, PS: Political Science and Politics Vol. 43, No. 3, pp. 509-514.
-PS TR Document 2015-16 for Submission to Dean Vitto 09_15_2015.docx